lowRISC/opentitan/hw/ip/spi_device/doc/theory_of_operation.md

 The module sends `START` at the next byte when the read FIFO has enough data.
 Then the module pops data from the read FIFO and sends the data over SPI.

-The TPM submodule accepts the payload for the TPM write command without the `WAIT` state if the write FIFO is empty.
+The TPM submodule accepts the payload for the TPM write command without the `WAIT` state if the write and command FIFOs are empty.
-In other case, the TPM submodule sends `WAIT` until the write FIFO becomes available (empty).
+In other case, the TPM submodule sends `WAIT` until the write and command FIFOs become available (empty).

 ### Configuring Return-by-HW registers